the7dorks/the7dorks.github.io/_posts/2021-11-27-0-brainstorming-mobile-goal-hoarder.md

 ---

 ##### Holder-2.0.0
-We also wanted to build and design a new holder for the back of our robot.
+- <mark>Based on our decision in "Research: Looking at More Recent Robots | Brainstorming: New Robot?" on 11/22/2021, we need some sort of ring intaking conveyor.</mark>
+- We also want to make it use as little air as possible, to save more clamping strength for the claw.

 ###### Design